Bob74/bob74_ipl/README.md

 <details><summary>Click to view</summary>
 (DD/MM/YYYY)

+15/01/2019 - 2.0.7a
+- Nightclubs: Added the ability to set no podium (using `AfterHoursNightclubs.Interior.Podium.none`)

+14/01/2019 - 2.0.7
+- Changed the way Trevor’s trailer is handled and added a Wiki entry.
+- Added a way to open or close Zancudo’s gates with a Wiki entry.

 12/01/2019 - 2.0.6
 - Added nightclubs interior and exteriors
 - Removed Zancudo gates by default (file bob74_ipl/gtav/base.lua: RequestIpl("CS3_07_MPGates") is now commented)